-The Committee is also responsible for determining, and making recommendations to the Board regarding, the compensation of our non-employee directors.
-In May 2014, the Committee reviewed EOG's non-employee director compensation program relative to the programs of our peer group.
-Based on the results of its review, the Committee and the Board determined that (1) the annual cash retainer for each non-employee director would remain unchanged at \$140,000, (2) each non-employee director would be granted RSUs having a value of \$140,000 (such value to be calculated based on the closing price of EOG's Common Stock on May 5, 2014 (such date being the Monday following each director's re-election to the Board), with the resulting number of units rounded down to a whole unit) and (3) each non-employee director would be granted SARs having a value of \$40,000 (such value to be calculated based on the closing price of EOG's Common Stock on May 5, 2014 and taking into account a RSU/SAR ratio of 2.45-to-1 (consistent with Section 4.2(c)(ii) of the 2008 Stock Plan), with the resulting number of SARs rounded down to a whole SAR).
-The resulting grants to each of the non-employee directors, as calculated on May 5, 2014, were 1,410 RSUs and 987 SARs.
-The terms of the RSUs and SARs granted to our non-employee directors are described in notes (b) and (c) to the "Director Compensation Table for 2014" below.
+Accordingly, based on the results of its review, the Committee and the Board determined that (1) the annual cash retainer for each non-employee director would remain unchanged at \$140,000, and (2) each non-employee director would be granted RSUs having a value of \$140,000 (such value to be calculated based on the closing price of EOG's Common Stock on May 4, 2015 (such date being the Monday following each director's reelection to the Board at our 2015 annual meeting of stockholders), with the resulting number of units rounded down to a whole unit).
+The resulting grant to each of the non-employee directors, as calculated on May 4, 2015, was 1,408 RSUs.
+The terms of the RSUs granted to our non-employee directors are described in footnote (b) to the "Director Compensation Table for 2015" below.
 There are no meeting, committee member, committee chair or presiding director fees paid to any director.